uwais-ix/bestbuy_bot/README.md

  The code in Selenium bot currently throws exception when an action fails.
  You can modify the code to do something to handle that exception.
- For example : use a logger or execute a different actions
+ For example : use a logger, repeat the action or execute a different action..

 ## Actions